 As an Academic Adviser, Savice is responsible for building supportive and personalized relationships with students and advising students on university policies and procedures, program and degree requirements, and academic matters.

-Prior to joining AAP in 2022, Savice was a student success adviser for Walden University, where she defined and implemented proactive strategies to help students stay on track to fulfill their educational goals.
+Savice joined AAP in 2022, prior to which she was a student success adviser for Walden University, where she defined and implemented proactive strategies to help students stay on track to fulfill their educational goals.
 She has worked in higher education for more than 14 years and has held roles as admissions officer in the College of Nursing for Standard Healthcare Services, directory consultant for BloomNet, re-entry coordinator for Florida Career College, and assistant director of admissions for The Art Institute of Jacksonville.
 She began her career in social services and regularly volunteers in the community.

 Savice earned an associate degree in social science from Essex County College, a Bachelor of Arts from Kean University, and a Master of Business Administration from DeVry College of New York.